FOI-Bioinformatics/nanometa_live/README.md

 - **Contact**: Kristoffer Sandås, [kristoffersandas@yahoo.se](mailto:kristoffersandas@yahoo.se)
 - **Issues**: For bug reports, feature requests, or any other queries, please [open an issue](https://github.com/FOI-Bioinformatics/nanometa_live/issues).

-Certainly!
-Below is a draft section about licensing that you can include in your README.
-It provides a brief explanation and directs the reader to the full license text.

 ---

 ## License